Hungarian–Ottoman Wars: After Varna

-Battle of Belgrade (1456)
+Siege of Belgrade (1456)

 Meanwhile, the Ottoman issue had again become acute, and, after the fall of Constantinople in 1453, Sultan Mehmed II was rallying his resources to subjugate Hungary.
 His immediate objective was Nándorfehérvár (today Belgrade).
 Nándorfehérvár was a major castle-fortress, and a gatekeeper of south Hungary.
 The fall of this stronghold would have opened a clear way to the heart of Central Europe.
 Hunyadi arrived at the Siege of Belgrade at the end of 1455, after settling differences with his domestic enemies.
 At his own expense, he restocked the supplies and arms of the fortress, leaving a strong garrison there under the command of his brother-in-law Mihály Szilágyi and his own eldest son Hunyadi László.
 He proceeded to form a relief army, and assembled a fleet of two hundred ships.
 His main ally was the Franciscan friar, Giovanni da Capistrano, whose fiery oratory drew a large crusade made up mostly of peasants.
 Although relatively ill-armed (most were armed with farm equipment, such as scythes and pitchforks) they flocked to Hunyadi and his small corps of seasoned mercenaries and cavalry.

 On July 14, 1456 the flotilla assembled by Hunyadi destroyed the Ottoman fleet.
 On July 21, Szilágyi's forces in the fortress repulsed a fierce assault by the Rumelian army, and Hunyadi pursued the retreating forces into their camp, taking advantage of the Turkish army's confused flight from the city.
 After fierce but brief fighting, the camp was captured, and Mehmet raised the siege and returned to Constantinople.
 With his flight began a 70-year period of relative peace on Hungary's southeastern border.

 However, plague broke out in Hunyadi's camp three weeks after the lifting of the siege, and he died on August 11.
 He was buried inside the (Roman Catholic) Cathedral of Alba Iulia (Gyulafehérvár), next to his younger brother John.
 Sultan Mehmet II paid him tribute: "Although he was my enemy I feel grief over his death, because the world has never seen such a man."

 During the battle, Pope Callixtus III had ordered the bells of every European church to be rung every day at noon, as a call for believers to pray for the defenders of Belgrade.
 However, in many countries (like England and the Spanish kingdoms), news of the victory arrived before the order, and the ringing of the church bells at noon thus transformed into a commemoration of the victory.
 The pope never withdrew the order, and many Catholic and older Protestant churches still ring the noon bell to this day.